 “My hope still is to leave the world a bit better than when I got here.” – Jim Henson

 I am an experienced business and product lead who focuses on early stage products and businesses, particularly ones focused on social and societal impact.
 I am currently the product lead and director of a cross-disciplinary business, engineering and marketing team for Jetpack at Automattic, serving the 37% of global websites and businesses using the open source WordPress platform.
-At Automattic, I also helped lead the acquisition and integration of Tumblr, and directed product efforts to serve the massive ecosystem of WordPress developers and web professionals.
+At Automattic, I also helped lead the acquisition and integration of Tumblr, directed product efforts to develop new offerings for web professionals and agencies, and acted as interim CEO and General Manager of Pressable.

 My work is driven by a passion for building products and businesses that enable people to overcome problems—or pursue dreams—that no one thought they could.
 After working as a software engineer for Apple and Rockwell, I used an MBA in sustainable enterprise as a springboard to building products for developing and emerging markets.
 I then spent seven years guiding clients like SC Johnson, DuPont, and Ascension Health to run product experiments and launch new business lines in Kenya, India, Ghana and the U.S.